 Instructions

-• Fill a large pot with water.
-Salt to taste.
-Bring to a boil.
-Cook pasta in boiling water according to package directions.
-Drain pasta.
+• Cook the pasta: Bring a large pot of salted water to a boil.
+Cook pasta according to package directions until al dente.
+Drain and set aside.

-• In a large sauce pan, add about a tablespoon of oil.
-When oil is warm, add pancetta.
-Cook until pancetta fat has been rendered and meat is browned and crisp.
-Remove cooked pancetta and drain over a paper towel lined plate.
-Leave oil and fat in sauce pan.
+• Render the pancetta: In a large saucepan over medium heat, add a drizzle of oil and diced pancetta.
+Cook until fat renders and meat is crispy, about 6-8 minutes.
+Remove pancetta with a slotted spoon and drain on paper towels.
+Leave fat in pan.

-• Whisk together flour, milk, and cream.
-Add to sauce pan and let come to a boil.
+• Make the roux: Preheat oven to 450ยฐF.
+Whisk together flour, milk, and cream.
+Add to the hot pancetta fat and whisk constantly, bringing to a gentle boil.
+Cook until thickened, about 2-3 minutes.

 Notes